Management Development Institute of Singapore in Tashkent

-Management Development Institute of Singapore in Tashkent (MDIST) is one of the first international university branches opened in Uzbekistan.
-It was established to cover the high demand for professionals in various fields.
-Since its founding, it has trained more than 4,500 graduates.
+The Management Development Institute of Singapore in Tashkent (MDIST) is one of the first international university branches to open in Uzbekistan.
+It was established to meet the high demand for professionals in various fields.
+MDIS serves students of Uzbekistan and other CIS countries.
+It has trained more than 4,500 graduates.

 History

-In January 2007, Uzbek President Islam Karimov was invited to Singapore by its President, S.R.Nathan, in order to discuss important international problems, and expand cooperation between two states.
+In January 2007 Uzbek President Islam Karimov was invited to Singapore by its president, S.R.Nathan, to discuss important international problems, and expand cooperation between two states.
 During his visit to Singapore, Karimov signed various documents which were aimed to deepen the two nations' cooperation in different spheres.
 One of the most important issues of the visit was discussion of education in Uzbekistan.
-The visit led to the establishment of Management Development Institute of Singapore in Tashkent on 5 September 2007, by Resolution of the President of the Republic of Uzbekistan, edict number PD-691.
+The visit led to the establishment of MDIST on 5 September 2007, by Resolution of the President of the Republic of Uzbekistan, edict number PD-691.

-MDIS Tashkent is currently serving students of Uzbekistan and other CIS countries.

 Academic processes, subjects and textbooks are fully organized in accordance with the principles and standards of the Management Development Institute of Singapore, and by the educational standards of the Republic of Uzbekistan.
 MDIS Tashkent offers undergraduate and postgraduate programs, and they are recognized as documents of higher education in Uzbekistan, in Singapore, and in the rest of the world.
-Currently, there are more than 3,100 students at MDIS Tashkent, from different regions of Uzbekistan and many other countries of Central Asia, such as Afghanistan, Kyrgyzstan, Tajikistan and Kazakhstan.
-There are also some students from Ukraine and South Korea.
+Currently, there are more than 5,000 students at MDIS Tashkent, from different regions of Uzbekistan and many other countries of Central Asia, such as Afghanistan, Kyrgyzstan, Tajikistan and Kazakhstan.
+There are also students from Ukraine and South Korea.
 MDIS Tashkent has opened dormitories and hostels for these students.

-The main campus of the Management Development Institute of Singapore in Tashkent is supplied with classrooms, lecture halls, computer laboratories, a hospitality training center, tennis court, indoor swimming pool, volleyball court, football pitch, and gym.
-In all, the campus covers 5.2 hectares.

-MDIS Tashkent has one of the biggest information resource centers among universities of Tashkent.
-Interested students can enter the information resource center at any time and use textbooks or read books which they are interested in.
-The center is fully supplied with computers and Internet access.
+In 2014, it was announced a new building is to be built in Tashkent starting from the end of 2015 and expected to be completed by the end of 2016.

 Founders

-The Management Development Institute of Singapore in Tashkent is a joint venture educational establishment which offers international recognized degrees.
+The MDIST is a joint venture educational establishment which offers international recognized degrees.
 It is currently owned by two institutions, which are the Management Development Institute of Singapore and Uzbekistan Banking Association.
 They own the 51% and 49% of the institute respectively.

-Partner universities
+Partner Universities

-The Management Development Institute of Singapore in Tashkent cooperates with three international universities – the University of Sunderland, Bangor University and Teesside University (United Kingdom).
-After finishing the Foundation Program, all MDIS Tashkent students are asked to choose one of the partner universities in order to accomplish their undergraduate and postgraduate studies.
+The MDIST cooperates with three international universities – the University of Sunderland, Bangor University and Teesside University (United Kingdom).
+After finishing the Foundation Program, all MDIST students are asked to choose one of the partner universities to accomplish their undergraduate and postgraduate studies.

 Education structure

-Education Structure of the Management Development Institute of Singapore in Tashkent consists of three different programs, which are the Foundation Program, Undergraduate Program, and Postgraduate Program.
+Education Structure of the MDIST consists of three different programs, which are the Foundation Program, Undergraduate Program, and Postgraduate Program.